AJMansfield/Intelligence-Core-Public/kttu02.md

 You hike along the now gravel road, approaching closer to the domes of the settlement ahead, when you first encounter them.

-A group of small humanoids, about four feet tall, labor in one of the fields alongside the road.
+A group of small humanoids
+  labor in one of the fields alongside the road.
+They stand about four feet tall, and for the most part are wearing insulated fabric cover-alls and sturdy long-sleeved shirts.
-For the most part, they wear insulated fabric cover-alls, long-sleeved shirts, and thick gloves to protect themselves, and most of them wear wide-brimed hats of some kind, although there's significant variation.
+Most of them wear wide-brimed hats of some kind, although others wear sock caps or have their heads bare, exposing tufts of hair.

 This work crew is harvesting the tubers you saw earlier.
 They grip the base of the stem near the ground and twist to uproot it, before hacking off the leafy top with a machete.